achidlow/achidlow.github.io/_drafts/beyond-naive-bayes-part-1.md

 The ability to incorporate prior domain knowledge to various degrees in a natural way is yet another fairly unique property of PGMs.
 For example an expert could provide all or part of the network structure, provide priors over the parameters of the network, or inform us of important unobserved/latent variables.
 Alternatively if our goal is knowledge discovery, we can hold back this extra knowledge and use it to validate our learned structures.

-Finally, from a data science perspective, PGMs are very good at handling "messy" data, such as missing observations, and they can also handle categorical data natively.
+Finally, from a data science perspective, PGMs are very good at handling "messy" data, such as missing observations, and can also handle categorical data natively.

 ## What is a Bayesian network?

 A Bayesian network is one of the two most common types of graphical models.
-It is a directed acyclic graph, where each variable in the distribution is an individual node on the graph.
+It is a directed acyclic graph (DAG), where each variable in the distribution is an individual node on the graph.
 The other most common type of graphical model is a Markov network, which is undirected.
 Partially directed or "Hybrid" networks are also possible, and there are other representations used in certain algorithms that might map multiple variables to a single node, but generally when we're dealing with a PGM as either an input or an output it will be a Bayes net, Markov net, or some hybrid of the two.

 In a Bayes net, each variable/node is associated with a conditional probability distribution, also known as the local probabilistic model.
 It is a key constraint that the only other variables in the local distribution are the parents of the node.
 So if we let $$P(X_1,...,X_n)$$ be the distribution defined by any Bayes net with a given structure $$\mathcal{G}$$, and denote by $$\mathrm{Pa}_{X_i}^\mathcal{G}$$ the parents of node $$X_i$$ then it follows that: